Eyebrow Talk: Ban

 The Ministry of the Interior banned Eyebrow Talk on 25 September 1916, promulgating the ban order through provincial gazettes.
-By 1917, the New Learning Society had published seven issues of a new journal, entitled Shuoye (說腋 (speaking of the armpit)), edited by Xu.
+By 1917, the New Learning Society had published seven issues of a new magazine, entitled Shuoye (說腋 (speaking of the armpit)), edited by Xu.
 Printed as a book, the periodical reprinted large amounts of text from Eyebrow Talk.
-The Popular Education Research Association banned the journal in 1917; it was the only periodical to be banned that year.
+The Popular Education Research Association banned the magazine in 1917; it was the only periodical to be banned that year.
 By March of that year, a book called Chenghen was found to consist mainly of reprints of serialized stories from Eyebrow Talk.
-The fiction committee debated on whether to ban these, and came to the consensus that stories contained within it should not be automatically banned, as the journal had been banned for its "editorial principles".
+The fiction committee debated on whether to ban these, and came to the consensus that stories contained within it should not be automatically banned, as the magazine had been banned for its "editorial principles".

 Following the bans, Gao worked on a compilation of information about domestic skills.
-She and Xu published various other periodicals of a similar style to Eyebrow Talk during the 1920s and 1930s; none of these were banned, although some were regarded with suspicion by other magazine writers.
+She and Xu published other periodicals of a similar style to Eyebrow Talk during the 1920s and 1930s; none of these were banned, although some were regarded with suspicion by other magazine writers.